erikshafer/kotlin-your-next-jvm-language/README.md

 ## Special Thanks

-* **Mike Plummer** of Object Partners, Inc: https://github.com/mike-plummer/intro-to-kotlin
+* **Mike Plummer** of Object Partners, Inc. Many of the code examples from his slides were used to better illustrate the idioms and benefits of Kotlin: https://github.com/mike-plummer/intro-to-kotlin

 * The **Awesome Kotlin List** for handy links: https://github.com/KotlinBy/awesome-kotlin